Terms of Business for Notarial Services of Fiona Woolfe

 - When you arrive on our website a pop-up message will appear asking for your consent to place advertising cookies on your device.
 In order to provide your consent, please click ‘I understand’.
 Once your consent has been provided, this message will not appear again when you revisit.
 If you, or another user of your device, wish to withdraw your consent at any time, you can do so by altering your browser settings otherwise we will assume that you are happy to receive cookies from our website.
 For more information please visit allaboutcookies.org and http://www.youronlinechoices.com/uk/.

 - There are circumstances where the Business may wish to disclose or is compelled to disclose your personal data to third parties.
 These scenarios include disclosure to:

 - our subsidiaries or associated offices;

-- public authorities to carry out acts which are necessary in connection with the Services, such as the Foreign Office;
+- public authorities to carry out acts which are necessary for connection with the Services, such as the Foreign Office;

-- foreign organisations to carry out acts which are necessary in connection with the Services, such as Embassies, Consulates and High Commissions;
+- foreign organisations to carry out acts which are necessary for connection with the Services, such as Embassies, Consulates and High Commissions;

 - professional organisations exercising certain public functions in relation to the notaries profession, such as Chambers of Commerce;